Cyber Security: What is mobile application penetration testing?

 When to test

-Before public launch, after significant feature releases, on a recurring annual basis for apps in regulated sectors, and whenever the backend or authentication model changes.
-Many UK financial services and healthcare clients also test mobile apps as part of their wider compliance programme (FCA expectations, NHS DSPT, PCI DSS where payment data is in scope).
+Many UK financial services and healthcare clients also test mobile apps as part of their wider compliance programme, covering FCA expectations, NHS DSPT, and PCI DSS where payment data is in scope.

 Related terms